-With spinal stenosis, you have compression of the spinal canal, which could hurt and even pinch nerve roots that pass through it, making sitting more challenging.
-Sometimes, it will affect your lower back and neck, but it can also affect your entire spine!
+With spinal stenosis, you have spinal canal compression, which could hurt and even pinch nerve roots that pass through it, making sitting more challenging.* Sometimes, it will affect your lower back and neck, but it can also affect your entire spine!

-The symptoms of spinal stenosis differ from person to person; some people may notice no symptoms while others may experience back pain, sciatica, or tingling (like pins & needles) from head to toe.
-Unless someone has experienced it themselves, it can be hard to describe how it truly feels.
+The symptoms of spinal stenosis differ from person to person; some people may notice no symptoms, while others may experience back pain, sciatica, or tingling (like pins & needles) from head to toe.
+Unless someone has experienced it, it can be hard to describe how it truly feels.
 The condition sometimes feels like an electric shock for those with it.

-As a general rule, with you sit upright with both feet on the ground, your hips will be higher than your knees so that spinal stenosis doesn’t escalate.
-When you sit in this position, you are releasing pressure from your spine, which can cause pain.
+As a general rule, with you sitting upright with both feet on the ground, your hips will be higher than your knees, so spinal stenosis doesn’t escalate.
+When you sit in this position, you release pressure from your spine, which can cause pain.
 Couches and soft chairs should not be used.

-It is true that the internet contains a lot of reliable information, but it doesn’t cover everything, especially what is the best way to sit if you have spinal stenosis.
-My thirty years of experience as a chiropractor have allowed me to treat a variety of patients with spinal stenosis.
-If you read this article, you’ll understand better what spinal stenosis is, as well as how to sit to prevent pain and aches.
+The internet indeed contains a lot of reliable information, but it doesn’t cover everything, especially what is the best way to sit if you have spinal stenosis.
+My thirty years of experience as a chiropractor have allowed me to treat various patients with spinal stenosis.
+If you read this article, you’ll better understand spinal stenosis and how to sit to prevent pain and aches.

 How Does Spinal Stenosis Happen?

-Normally, spinal stenosis is caused by osteoarthritis, or by a gradual deterioration of the spine bones.
-As a result, many people might not show symptoms for quite some time, although X-rays may reveal some changes if taken for another reason.
-If you have spinal stenosis, you might feel pain, numbness, or tingling in your neck, back, arms, legs, or hands, according to the severity and location of your condition.
+Typically, spinal stenosis is caused by osteoarthritis or a gradual deterioration of the spine bones.* As a result, many people might not show symptoms for quite some time, although X-rays may reveal some changes if taken for another reason.
+If you have spinal stenosis, you might feel pain, numbness, or tingling in your neck, back, arms, legs, or hands, according to the severity and location of your condition.*